 The William Sutton Prize Panel

-The William Sutton Prize Panel will oversee the shortlisting and final judging of applications for both prizes.
-We are delighted to have secured the hugely valuable experience and expertise of our five member panel – more information on each of our panel members can be found below.
+The William Sutton Prize Panel oversees the shortlisting and final judging of applications.
+We are delighted to have secured the hugely valuable experience and expertise of our pool of panel members – more information on each of our panel members can be found below.

-Following a 20-plus year international career in Banking, in 2012 Greg joined HomeServe Membership, the biggest business in the HomeServe Group, as its UK Chief Marketing Officer, becoming CEO in June 2017.
-Greg now leads a business of over 3,000 People, including 1,000 field engineers, with 2.1m Customers and a turnover in 2017 of £326m.
+Following a 20-plus year international career in Banking, Greg joined HomeServe Membership, the UK division in international business HomeServe Plc, in 2012 as its UK CMO and became CEO in June 2017.
+HomeServe UK is a business of 3,000 People, including 1,000 field engineers, and with nearly two million Customers.
+Greg left HomeServe Plc at the end of October.

-When he joined, in the UK HomeServe had been through a regulatory, reputational and commercial near-death experience and Greg was part of a new exec team brought in to create and drive a culture that would help a new HomeServe to emerge; a commercially powerful business built on strong principles with the right culture of committed People delivering effortless service to Customers.
+Between 2011 and 2012, HomeServe experienced an existential regulatory, reputational and commercial crisis and Greg was part of the new Executive team brought in to create and instil a culture that would help a different HomeServe to emerge; a commercially powerful business built on strong principles with the right ethos of committed People delivering effortless service to Customers.

-A native of Smyrna, Delaware, Greg’s undergraduate degree was in Finance from Pennsylvania State University and he also holds a doctorate in Law from Widener University School of Law.
+A native of Smyrna, Delaware, Greg’s undergraduate degree was in Finance from Pennsylvania State University and he also holds a Juris Doctor from Delaware Law School.
 Greg lives in Edinburgh with his childhood sweetheart Melissa and their three children.
 His best friend is his border collie, Piper.